carlosp420/nymphalidae_diversification/MS.md

 found strong support for an increase in diversification rate in the tribe Ithomiini and the genus *Charaxes*, and for a decrease in diversification rate in the subtribe Danaina.
 Due to phylogenetic uncertainty, we did not obtain strong support for other diversification splits in Nymphalidae.
-Our BiSSE analysis found that the trait "feeding on Solanaceae", or a codistributed character, is responsible for the higher diversification rate of Ithomiini, but the trait "feeding on Apocynaceae" is not responsible for the slowdown of diversification in Danaina.
+Our BiSSE analysis corroborated other studies in that the trait "feeding on Solanaceae", or a codistributed character, was important in the diversification of Ithomiini butterflies.
+However, by applying MEDUSA we found that a critical character in the radiation of the group might have appeared after the shift from Apocynaceae to Solanaceae.
+We also found that the trait "feeding on Apocynaceae" is not responsible for the slowdown of diversification in Danaina.
 Ithomiini and Solanaceae diversified near simultaneously, which is in agreement with the diffuse co-speciation hypothesis [@janz2011; @nyman2012].